RhysEJF/radical-alignment/concepts/the-diological-network.md

 You're talking to their masks.
 They're talking to yours.

-Your AI proxy—trained on your actual thinking, your writing, your conversations—is a more honest representation of your worldview than anything you'd post publicly.
+Your AI proxy, trained on your actual thinking, your writing, your conversations, is a more honest representation of your worldview than anything you'd post publicly.

 Because it doesn't have social anxiety.
 It doesn't worry about being canceled.
 It doesn't perform for an algorithm.
 It just... represents your thinking.